Ring vs Arlo Comparison

 Home Automation

-Ring — Smart home aficionados love Ring.
-The company offers its own smart features like the Ring Doorbell, Stick Up Cam, Spotlight Cam, Floodlight Cam, and Smart Lighting.
-The best part, you can easily control all of your smart devices from the convenience of your smartphone via the Ring app.
+Ring — Smart home aficionados like us love Ring.
+The company offers its own smart features like package alerts on the Ring Doorbell.
+That way, we can set our entrance light to turn on when a package is at our door, deterring porch pirates who thrive on poor visibility in the night.
+The best part, we could control all of this and more from the Ring app.
 Ring also integrates with several third-party platforms.
-The base station functions as a smart home automation hub and works with Z-Wave, Zigbee, IFTTT, and others.
-You can also set up voice commands via Alexa and Google Home to control lighting, smart locks, and more.
+The base station functions as a smart home automation hub and works with Z-Wave.
+We also set up voice commands via Alexa and Google Home to control our lighting, smart locks, and more.
 Ring does smart home automation right.

-Arlo — With the Arlo SmartHub, customers can link devices from third-party platforms right into their Arlo ecosystem.
-Outfit your home with smart lighting, door locks, garage door openers, thermostats, and more.
-Arlo also uses Amazon’s Alexa and Google Assistant for voice control functionality.
+Arlo —With the Arlo SmartHub, we could link our third-party smart devices right into our Arlo ecosystem.
+Since our home’s outfitted with smart lighting, door locks, garage door openers, and thermostats, we could integrate them all into the Arlo SmartHub.
+Then, we used Google Assistant for voice control over our system.
+We also could have used Amazon Alexa.
 Upgrade to Arlo’s 4K surveillance and tap into a 3-in-1 surveillance ecosystem for total home surveillance + home automation.
-Needless to say, Arlo offers plenty of smart home automation to keep most people happy.
+Needless to say, Arlo offered plenty of smart home automation to keep us happy.

 Home Automation Category Winner: Ring

 Arlo is nipping at the heels of Ring in this category.
 But we have to hand it to Ring for their extensive lineup of smart feature options.
-And Ring is compatible with a host of other smart platforms, so the home automation enthusiast will keep plenty busy transforming their house into one clever casa.
+And don’t forget that Ring is an Amazon product, so it works uniquely great with Amazon’s smart home assistant, Alexa.

 Ease of Installation

 Ring — The brilliance of Ring (and Arlo!) is found in the simple do-it-yourself installation.
-You don’t need any tools, nor do you need to drill into walls or splice circuitry.
-All you need is a few minutes and a bit of DIY spirit.
-If you have any trouble at all, Ring has plenty of guides and a stellar help center to get you sorted.
+We didn’t need any tools, nor did we need to drill into walls or splice circuitry to get our Ring system set up.
+All we needed was a few minutes and a bit of our DIY spirit.
+Any time we ran into a problem, Ring helped us out with comprehensive guides and their live chat support.

-Arlo — Users can get up and running with Arlo’s camera-based home security in 30 minutes or less.
+Arlo —Users can get up and running with Arlo’s camera-based home security in 30 minutes or less.
+It took us about 25 minutes to set up.
 The system is designed for do-it-yourself installation.
 And the cameras can mount virtually anywhere.
-Now, if you purchase one of Arlo’s premium kits with 6+ cameras, you’d be wise to set aside an hour or two to complete installation.
-Arlo’s Support Center will help you on your way if you run into any roadblocks.
+Now, if you purchase one of Arlo’s premium kits with 6+ cameras, expect the system to take longer to set up than ours.
+We’d set aside an hour or two to install a system that big.
+Just like with Ring, Arlo’s Support Center helped us through every question we had during the install process.

 Ease of Installation Category Winner: Tie